 My journey in Linguistics started on my first day as a literacy volunteer.
 At some point during the training, I thought about how words were formed of smaller units (morphology), how accents were possible in different speakers (phonology), and why some sentences were more favorable to learners than others (syntax).
-Later, attempts at systematically explaining meaning (semantics) were futile.
+Later, my attempts at systematically explaining meaning (semantics) were futile.
 Something needed to be done.

 I studied Linguistics and Second Language Acquisition (SLA) at the University of Maryland.

 I am currently a 3rd year PhD student in the Department of Linguistics at Georgetown University.
 I’m also a current member of NERT.